 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

 This spinach pesto recipe is absolutely chock full of vitamins!
 Made with fresh spinach, cilantro, parsley, garlic and walnuts.
 It’s not basil pesto’s pale cousin but a dangerous rival!
+Use a food processor or blender and you can have fresh, flavourful pesto ready in just 10 minutes!

 If you are a pesto lover, check out my basil pesto recipe